 - Circuit board—$200 to $600

-When you require furnace service, you can call on the professionals at Strogen's Service Experts Heating & Air Conditioning to take care of the fault code and get your heat flowing again.
+When you require furnace service, you can call on the professionals at Strogen's Service Experts to take care of the fault code and get your heat working again.

 Call us at 603-923-4570 or schedule an appointment online today.